Herany-Studios/.github/profile/README.md

 ## Get Involved

-Welcome to Herany Open Source!
+Welcome to Herany!
 Join us in developing open-source software!.

 ## How to Contribute